Angles6230/Certification-Notes/CCNA Study.md

 					Doesnt support broadcast and multicast traffic, only unicast Configuring full mesh of tunnels is a labor intensive task, Solved with DMVPN
+	GRE
+		Creates tunnels but does not encrypt
-	GRE over IPsec
+		Able to encapsulate wide variety of Layer 3 protocols GRE over IPsec
-		GRE does not encrypt the original packet so no security Advantage of being able to encap a wide variety of msgs like broadcast and multicast Original packet has GRE header and new IP header, then encrypted and attached a IPsec and IP header DMVPN
+		GRE does not encrypt the original packet so no security Advantage of being able to encap a wide variety of msgs like broadcast and multicast Original packet has GRE header and new IP header, then encrypted and attached a IPsec and IP header `[ip packet] GRE header] IP header]`
+		``[Encrypted]IPSec VPN header] IP header]
+		Flexibility of GRE with security of IPSec
+	DMVPN
+		Cisco Developed
 		Dynamic Multipoint VPN
 		Allows routers to dynamically create a full mesh of IPsec tunnels without having to manually configure every single tunnel
 		1. Config IPsec tunnels to a hub site